Seriously!!! The forum is 95% of the reason that earlyretirementextreme.com still exists, so let's keep the standards high!

 5) DO NOT INSTIGATE!
 Deliberately trying to piss people off is juvenile, so just don't.
 If someone is trolling or acting like a 12-year old sociopath, please try to ignore it the first time around rather than escalating it.
 If they do it repeatedly, you have my permission to fire back ONCE!
 If they keep doing it, PM me and I'll ban them for life.
 I will sacrifice the one to protect the many.
 A lot of effort is focused on keeping this forum in the style of a rational debate amongst adults.---Which kinda makes it an oasis of reason on the interwebs.
 Don't destroy this culture!
 It's a rare thing in these days!

 6) NO LYNCH MOBS!
 Because I've been on the receiving end of this more than once I'll allow no social media mob behavior on this forum; that is, negatively discussing anyone who is not present to defend themselves.
 In my experience such things don't help anyone.
 Basically, if you don't want to say something to somebody's face (presuming they're a heavyweight UFC fighter/not smaller than you), don't say it at all.
-Furthermore, if you don't want to say it for the public record.---Don't say it either.
+Furthermore, if you don't want to say it for the public record without the benefit of anonymity.---Don't say it either.
 This is not for the purpose of being politically correct.
 It is because such opinionating tends to be misinformed and stupid.

 7) FOLLOW OLD SCHOOL NETIQUETTE!
 Read this if you haven't already: http://www.albion.com/netiquette/corerules.html --- it pretty much covers everything.
 It's how the net used to operate before Eternal September.
 Let's keep this forum the way the net was before Eternal September.